Are apostrophes an academic punctuation mark?

 – Discuss the history and functions of the apostrophe

 – Explain how apostrophes may be used in academic English

 How to correctly punctuate a sentence is an important topic for anyone that wishes to write clearly and accurately.
 Whether you’re a native or non-native speaker of English, if you’re using this language to publish your writing, to conduct academic research or to submit an assessed assignment, you’ll probably need to be 100% accurate with all aspects of punctuation – from commas to full stops and colons.

-This short four-lesson course focuses specifically on the apostrophe (’) in the English language.
-This punctuation mark will be broadly discussed in Lesson 1, its two major functions and rules explored in Lessons 2 and 3, with Lesson 4 providing guidance about how to avoid the most commonly made mistakes when using apostrophes in context.
-Once you’ve finished carefully reading these four lessons, consider next unlocking and accessing our beginner, intermediate and advanced professional worksheets about this topic to check your progress and understanding.
+This short four-chapter reader focuses specifically on the apostrophe (’) in the English language.
+This punctuation mark will be broadly discussed in Chapter 1, its two major functions and rules explored in Chapters 2 and 3, with Chapter 4 providing guidance about how to avoid the most commonly made mistakes when using apostrophes in context.
+Once you’ve finished carefully reading these four chapters, consider next unlocking and accessing our beginner, intermediate and advanced professional worksheets about this topic to check your progress and understanding.